 Bocas del Toro

-When thinking about the Caribbean Islands to visit next, don’t overlook Bocas del Toro.
+When thinking about visiting the Caribbean Islands next, don’t overlook Bocas del Toro.
 This group of tropical islands along Panama’s northeastern coast is a great spot for your next vacation.
 It’s different from any other Caribbean vacation you’ve experienced.

 The best things to do in Bocas del Toro include seeing wildlife in their natural habitat, ziplining through the forest canopy, and visiting a beautiful survivor-style island for the day.
 And if that isn’t enough activity for you, try visiting a bat cave, snorkeling above coral reefs, and kayaking.